dmccreary/micropython-clocks-and-watches/src/sort-glossary/glossary-sorted.md

 **Example:** Using the micropython-ufont library to load compact digital number styles.

+#### Chimes
+Musical or tone sequences played at specific intervals or times.

+**Example:** Playing Westminster quarter-hour chimes using PWM audio output.

 #### Chronograph
 A timepiece with both timekeeping and stopwatch capabilities.